hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/13-capture-refund.md

 ## Refund

 We support the native feature.
-So to do an refund please :
+So process a refund please :

 1. Go to: "_WooCommerce > Orders_"
 2. Select the order you wish to refund.